 Procedure.
 Pigeons in Experiment 3 were trained on 50 sessions of an 80-trial midsession reversal choice task as described below.

 On each trial for 80 trials per session, pigeons were presented with a blue-filled circle in the center of a grey background on the touchscreen.
 Pecking this stimulus began the trial, leading immediately to the presentation of both a green- and red-filled circle, each on either the left or right side of the screen (with presentations of left vs. right randomized in blocks of four trials across the session).
 Pecks from the first 1-s of stimulus presentation were disregarded in order to minimize incidental responding before the stimulus could reasonably be processed (e.g., wing touches).
 Both stimuli were presented until the pigeon made a choice response.
 For three birds, pecks to the red circle were reinforced for the first 40 trials, and pecks to the green circle were reinforced for the latter 40 trials; these contingencies were reversed for the other two subjects.
 Pecking the green or red circle led to the immediate removal of both stimuli: pecking the currently-‘correct’ stimulus was subsequently reinforced with 1-s access to food (measured from the time that the pigeon first tripped the photobeam in the hopper); if the pigeon pecked the stimulus currently not rewarded, the screen was blackened for a 10 s timeout.
 Either result was followed by a 3-s ITI, with the screen background lit grey, subsequently followed by a new trial.
+Unlike in Experiments 1 and 2, in this experiment trials continued until one of the stimuli was pecked.

 Analysis.
 Only the last 25 sessions of training were included in analyses, to remove early training effects from the data.
+The first 25 sessions of baseline training are provided in the Supplemental Materials as Figure C.

 Results and Discussion